Keeping Your College Student Safe

 they find themselves in an unfamiliar area, don’t be distracted,

-• Learn how to defend yourself.
+and focus on finding your destination quickly. - Learn how to defend yourself.
 Students will feel safer and more confident,

 especially if they live or travel alone, once they know how to protect